Ay91169/PSGame/README.md

 # PSGAME

-A C coded PSGAME i made using psy-Q SDK.
+A C coded PSGAME i made using psy-Q SDK. (using lameguy's 3d viewer example and enhancing on it)

 ## why?